-Although our prototype team was scattered between Hamburg and Berlin, thanks to Figma and Slack, we where able to test our terminal concept with 6 customers and fill a wall of notes, quotes and insights.
+Although our prototype team was working from different locations in Hamburg and Berlin, thanks to Figma and Slack, we were able to test our final concept with six customers and fill our bulletin board with notes, quotes and insights.

-Modulr helped us focusing on the relevant details for the development of a digital product.Emanuel Pallua, Founder of Aitme
+Modulr has helped us to focus on the things that really matter when developing a digital product.Emanuel Pallua, founder of Aitme & Foodora